Note: Some things have some notes linked to Tanion, the world

 the spell is very powerful, the shield will disrubt its composition

 and usually dispels the spell.
-Very powerful spells absorbed
+Power level 3 (or more) spells absorbed

 may turn against the enchantment, possibly destroying it.